NeueDarshan/simple_ConTeXt/README.md

   that ships with the ConTeXt installation.
 Alternatively, use `context` itself: when called on a MetaPost file, it will compile it (using the MetaFun format) into a PDF.

+## Snippets

+There are various snippets for ConTeXt (and a couple for MetaPost as well).

+- Samples, analogous to the built-in snippet `lorem`.
+- Headings, for part/chapter/section/subsection and so on.
+- Markup constructs such as `\emph`.
+- Project environments.

 ## Misc